ShreyasheeSinha/Determining-Robustness-of-NLU-Models/README.md

 6. `--gradient_accumulation`: Number of batches to accumulate gradients.
 This was added to support simulation of large batches in the case the training GPU does not have a large memory.
 The default value is 0.
 7. `--model_name`: The name or path to the directory of the model you wish to train.
 The default value is `roberta-base`.
 8. `--num_classes`: The number of training classes.
 This repo involves training on the MNLI dataset with 3 classes - entailment, neutral and contradiction -  and validating/testing on the RTE dataset with two classes - entailment, non-entailment.
 This parameters specifies the number of training classes present in your training data.
 The default value is 2.
+9. `--is_hypothesis_only`: Specifies if the model to be trained on the hypothesis only.

 Sample training commands are: